 This city is one of the oldest in India and is a popular pilgrimage site for Hindus across the country who come to see the Brahma Temple.

-What to Experience in Pushkar
+Top Things to Do in Pushkar

 Pushkar is a holy city in Hinduism and most of the worship centers around the sacred Pushkar Lake.
 Surrounding the lake there are more than 52 ghats and 400 temples to see and explore.
 Every year thousands of people come to the lake to bathe in the holy waters in order to purify their body and soul.

-At the lake, you can also watch the evening aarti or Hindu ritual if you want to learn more about the region"s religion and spirituality.
+At the lake, you can also watch the evening aarti or Hindu ritual if you want to learn more about the region's religion and spirituality.

-If you are in India from late October to early November then you can"t miss the Pushkar Camel Fair.
+If you are in India from late October to early November then you can't miss the Pushkar Camel Fair.
 This fair is the most popular in the country and includes cultural performances and competitions, folk dances, camel and horse races, the most beautiful camel competition, and more.

 8. Mount Abu—A Desert Oasis